Cloud Computing vs. Edge Computing: Which One Is Right for Your Business?

 Future Trends in Edge Computing:

 Edge AI involves running artificial intelligence algorithms on edge devices.
-This trend will enhance the capabilities of edge computing, allowing devices to make intelligent decisions without relying on cloud processing.
+This trend will enhance the capabilities of edge computing, allowing devices to make intelligent decisions without relying on cloud processing.5G Integration:

 As edge computing grows, so will the need for robust security solutions.
 Future advancements will focus on improving security measures for edge devices, ensuring that data and infrastructure remain protected.